-Draper’s sentiments echo a definition from CopyBlogger, which proclaims that “the art and science of direct-response copywriting involves strategically delivering words (whether written or spoken) that get people to take some form of action.”
+Draper’s sentiments echo a definition from Copyblogger, which proclaims that “the art and science of direct-response copywriting involves strategically delivering words (whether written or spoken) that get people to take some form of action.”

 And here lies the bottom line: a copywriter’s goal is to prompt people to take a single action — in many cases, the purchase of a product or service, but also anything from making a phone call to visiting a store.
 Building relationships and making connections along the way are simply the means to an end.
-Copywriters by nature must put the desired action first.
-They must prioritize results as if their jobs depend on it.
+Copywriters by nature, must put the desired action first.
+They must prioritise results as if their jobs depend on it.
 Because — let’s face it — they do.

 Perhaps, copywriting guru Joanna Wiebe of Copyhackers puts it best when it comes to expecting results.
-She writes that not only do “persuasion and conversion go hand-in-hand,” but that “if you’re not persuading visitors — to sign up, to comment, to share, to buy — it’s going to be very hard for you to boost your conversion rate.”
+She writes that not only do “persuasion and conversion go hand-in-hand”, but that “if you’re not persuading visitors — to sign up, to comment, to share, to buy — it’s going to be very hard for you to boost your conversion rate.”

 In other words, copywriting is ultimately a numbers game, even if the rhetorical prose tugs on the heartstrings to get where it needs to go.

 Content writing, meanwhile, approaches things from a completely different angle.
-Sales is not the end-game — although when well-executed it can certainly be a by-product.
-Rather than prompting consumers toward a finite option, content writing is really an act of cultivation intended to attract customers, educate them, enhance understanding, and ultimately add value to their lives.
+Sales are not the end-game — although when well-executed it can certainly be a by-product.
+Rather than prompting consumers toward a finite option, content writing is really an act of cultivation intended to attract customers, educate them, enhance understanding, and ultimately, add value to their lives.
 Or to lift a phrase from many an inspirational poster, “It’s not about the destination, but about the journey.”

-Content writing often involves going deep into someone’s expertise in a specific domain, and conveying it in the form of a captivating, consumable story.
+Content writing often involves going deep into someone’s expertise in a specific domain and conveying it in the form of a captivating, consumable story.
 Fast forward to 2015, and a talented content writer is a subject-matter expert who can swiftly invoke the skills of a nimble copywriter and a seasoned journalist into their work.

 Let’s go to a real-life industry leader to learn more about how content marketing works in action: Coca-Cola.
 This 123-year-old institution leads the pack when it comes to creating content that works.
 The key?
 Storytelling that is relevant, consistent and compelling to consumers and media alike.